Top 10 Debut Hip-hop/Rap Albums of The 21st Century

 Release Date: February 10 2004

 The College Dropout?
 More like The College Classic.
 No album deserves this number one spot more than The College Dropout.
 Madvilliany may be the better album, but the impact and influence of TCD far outweighs Madvillainy and any other album on this incredible list.
 Where would Chance The Rapper, Drake, Lupe Fiasco and J Cole be without this album.?
 TCD was the album that put an end to gangster rap and allowed for backpack weirdo rappers to infiltrate the mainstream.
 Kanye West has never been so confident on a record, backed by his own crazy, soulful and varied production, Mr West’s lyricism shines and makes the most impact.
 He didn’t have to adopt the fake gangster thug persona, all he had to do was be himself and a classic was formulated in the year 2004.
+The College Dropout deserves to be on our Top 10 Debut Hip-hop/Rap Albums of The 21st Century list.

 Best tracks: All Falls Down, Spaceship, Never Let Me Down, Slow Jamz, Through The Wire, Family Business and Last Call.